TanvirArjel/TanvirArjel.Extensions.Microsoft.DependencyInjection/README.md

 2. This release also added the ability to register open generic types.
 3. This release brought everything under one namespace, which is `AspNetCore.ServiceRegistration.Dynamic`

+# Breaking change from version 1.2.0:

+1. Namespace `AspNetCore.ServiceRegistration.Dynamic.Interfaces`,`AspNetCore.ServiceRegistration.Dynamic.Attributes` and `AspNetCore.ServiceRegistration.Dynamic.Extensions` have been replaced with `AspNetCore.ServiceRegistration.Dynamic`.

 ## How do I get started?

 First install the lastest version of `AspNetCore.ServiceRegistration.Dynamic` [nuget package](https://www.nuget.org/packages/AspNetCore.ServiceRegistration.Dynamic) into your project as follows: